CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Basic CQS Algorithm

-A useful mental image of CQS is as an infinite array supplied with two counters: one that references the cell in which the new waiter should be enqueued as part of the next \texttt{suspend()} call, and one that references the next cell for \texttt{resume(..)}.
-The intuition is that \texttt{suspend()} atomically increments its counter, stores a newly created \texttt{Request} future in the corresponding cell, and returns this future.
-Likewise, \texttt{resume(..)} increments its counter, visits the corresponding cell, and completes the stored future with the specified value.
-However, if \texttt{resume(..)} comes before \texttt{suspend()}, it simply places the value in the cell and finishes {---} \texttt{suspend()} grabs the value later and completes without actual suspension, returning an \texttt{ImmediateResult} future instance. \footnote{The \texttt{suspend()} and \texttt{resume(..)} race behavior is similar to the thread parking mechanism in Java, when \texttt{unpark(..)} followed by \texttt{park()} results in the latter operation returning immediately.} Here, we use \texttt{Request}s for futures that suspend and are aimed to be completed later, and \texttt{ImmediateResult}s when an operation should complete immediately, without suspension.
+A useful mental image of CQS is that of an infinite array supplied with two counters: one that references the cell in which the new waiter should be enqueued as part of the next \texttt{suspend()} call, and one that references the next cell for \texttt{resume(..)}.
+The intuition is that \texttt{suspend()} atomically increments its counter via \texttt{Fetch-and-Add}, stores the currently running thread in the corresponding cell, and suspends.
+Likewise, \texttt{resume(..)} increments its counter, visits the corresponding cell, and resumes the stored thread with the specified value.
+However, if \texttt{resume(..)} comes before \texttt{suspend()}, it simply places the value in the cell and finishes {---} \texttt{suspend()} grabs the value later and completes without an actual suspension. \footnote{The \texttt{suspend()} and \texttt{resume(..)} race behavior is similar to the thread parking mechanism in both our API and Java, where \texttt{unpark(..)} followed by \texttt{park()} results in the latter operation returning immediately.}